20th Operations Group: RAF Kings Cliffe

 On 11 August 1943, the personnel of the 20th departed California aboard three trains and arrived at Camp Miles Standish, Massachusetts, five days later.
 From this European staging area the members of the 20th embarked on and departed for the United Kingdom on 20 August 1943.
 If the members of the 20th had expected a typical Queen Elizabeth pleasure cruise, they were sorely disappointed.
 The ship had been refitted to accommodate over 19,000 men.
 Staterooms designed for two or three people had 20 to 30 bunks double and triple stacked for officers and enlisted men.
 In addition to these conditions, enlisted personnel also served shifts of 24 hours on deck, followed by 24 hours below deck.
 This doubled the number of personnel the cramped quarters could accommodate.
 Due to her high speed, the ship traveled unescorted, despite the ever-present threat posed by German U-boats.
 The five-day trip across the Atlantic was reported as uneventful, except for long chow lines (two meals per day) and frequent boat drills.
-HMS Queen Elizabeth dropped anchor on 25 August and the men of the 20th disembarked at the Firth of Clyde.
+RMS Queen Elizabeth dropped anchor on 25 August and the men of the 20th disembarked at the Firth of Clyde.
 From there they were transported to the docks at Greenock, Scotland, and then, by train, to their new home, RAF Kings Cliffe, England.

 Lockheed P-38J Lightning 42-67651 (MC-Z) of the 79th Fighter Squadron.
 MC was the squadron code of the 79th Fighter Squadron.
 The Squadron's aircraft also carried a square marking on the tail to aid identification.